alekseyzimin/isolore/README.md

-# IsoLoRe: software for finding novel isoforms from long transcriptome reads
+# Niffler: software for finding novel isoforms from long transcriptome reads